RonBeavis/SE/README.md

 # SE

-The Python scripts for the really small search engine 'se'
+Python scripts and associated files for the PSE assignment software SE.
+For further details, please read the Wiki pages for this project.